roscoelai/reference/reference-REDCap.md

   - Calculation is `[date2] - [date1]` in the units specified
   - Always return signed values, unless there a guarantee of no consequence of double-counting something
   - Timestamps or larger units might give results with fractional components
-    - Round off to some number of decimal places
+    - Round off to some number of decimal places (to give Rule H a break)